 “An accident in a top-secret government computer lets loose hordes of evil Virus troops on an unsuspecting world. ...
 Their goal: global domination through total control of the world's computers... even yours!
 To fight this menacing evil, the computer generates heroic micro soldiers—COMPUTER WARRIORS designed to recapture the marauding Virus troops and to make sure computers are used for the good of mankind!”

-Although a complete collection of these toys is difficult to find on the secondary market due to the scarcity of the higher price-point pieces, it is easy to pick up a single sample of one of the more common figures: The heroic Debugg and Romm, or the evil members of Virus, Asynk and Megahert.
+Although a complete collection of these toys is difficult to find on the secondary market due to the scarcity of the more expensive pieces, it is easy to pick up a single sample of one of the more common figures: The heroic Debugg and Romm, or the evil members of Virus, Asynk and Megahert.

 7. The Saga of Crystar, Crystal Warrior (1982)

-Although The Saga of Crystar line was initially successful, sales waned rather quickly, and as with most failed 80s toy lines, many extant samples feature price tag reductions that reflect a “deep discount” strategy.
-The more common figures from the line (Zardeth, Ogeode) nearly always show up in 80s collections.
-They’re certainly cool to look at, and lately there’s been a rise in interest on the secondary market.
+Although The Saga of Crystar line was initially successful, sales waned rather quickly, and as with most failed '80s toy lines, many extant samples feature price tag reductions that reflect a “deep discount” strategy.
+The more common figures from the line (Zardeth, Ogeode) nearly always show up in '80s collections.

 8. Inhumanoids (Hasbro, 1986)